 If you are a Canadian citizen who is eligible for a security clearance, I would encourage you to start with Dynamics 365 for Customer Service.
 There are a lot of public sector contracts given to Microsoft Partners that require such specialists.

 I have now developed a framework to help you decide what certification you should go for.
 You can view it here, as part of the slide deck.

 I am a software developer.
 How can I pivot to becoming a Microsoft Dynamics 365 developer?

 According to one of the top Microsoft Dynamics 365 headhunters in North America (Canada and USA included), here are the languages you need to know:

 - Asset: HTML, MVC and Visual Studio

 If you already know all of the above-mentioned, good for you!
-You will simply need to get one of the Functional Consultant Associate certifications.
-There are developer and solution architect certifications coming up in 2020.
-If I was you, I would try to pass the developer certification as soon as it comes out.
+You will simply need to get one of the Functional Consultant Associate certifications and the Microsoft Dynamics 365 and Power Platform Developer Associate certification.

 If I am a Microsoft Dynamics 365 administrator, business analyst or functional consultant, do I need to learn software development?

 No, that is not necessary.
 However, it is a strong asset as you can be a Techno-Functional Resource.
 It is a fancy word that simply means that you can perform all aspects of a Microsoft Dynamics 365 implementation.